docknetwork/planning/rfc/0005-claim-deduction.md

 ## Expected Outcomes

-- Derivation format, potentially usable as a "proof" in verifiable credentials
+- Derivation format, potentially usable as a vcdm:proof or dock:logic (custom property) in verifiable presentations
-- Groundwork for new w3c VCDM "proof" type e.g. "DeductiveDerivation2020"
+- Groundwork for new w3c vcdm:VerifiablePresentaion specialization type e.g. dock:DeductivePresentaion2020
+  - Note: Within this project "Derivation" already has a concrete meaning.
+Calling a dock:DeductivePresentaion2020 a derivation would be accurate, but confusing.
+"Deductive Presentation" should be used instead.
 - Better understanding of the problem space
 - Street cred